Driving from Florence to Rome: what to see on a road trip

 Arezzo

 A lovely medieval town in the heart of Tuscany, Arezzo is famous for Piero della Francesca’s Renaissance frescoes in the Cathedral and in the San Domenico church.
-But also for its antiques market (every first Sunday of the month) and shops.
-Don’t miss its beautiful Piazza Grande, with stone buildings covered with coats of arms, and the panoramic view from the Medici Fortress.
+Every first Sunday of the month the antiquities market drives hundreds of people here, from all over Italy (but you’ll find also little wonderful antiquities shop).
+Don’t miss its beautiful Piazza Grande, with stone buildings covered with coats of arms, and the panoramic view from Medici Fortress.

 Siena

 Siena is one of the most beautiful and rich in history cities of Tuscany, almost unmissable.
 I love the ancient Piazza del Campo, with its Gothic town hall and the Torre del Mangia.
-Not to mention the splendid cathedral, and the historic center made up of characteristic alleys.
+Not to mention the wonderful cathedral, built to rival with the one of Florence, and the historic center made up of characteristic alleys.
 Art lovers will find museums and churches full of medieval and Renaissance art, while foodies can enjoy the excellent local cuisine.

 Siena is a small city and is totally walkable, but is so packed with things to see and do, that you can easily spend two ore three days there.
 In case you need a place to stay, last time I was in Siena I stayed in this hotel and I loved it!